Dmitry Shorin: Series “Heads”

 The project with objects on the head includes the paintings “Ilyushin”, ”Star”, “On/Off”, “7 o'clock”, “Nefertiti” 2014 and “Nefertiti” 2021, as well as sculptures “Yuna” and “Tima”.
 A series with children's heads and technological structures is an allegory about analog thinking It tell us about children who began to re-penetrate the physics of things and the essence of things in their analog structure.
 On their heads are cylinders of a star-shaped aircraft engine, and their minds are directed deep into phenomena, despite global computerization.
 At the moment, the sculptures "Yuna" and "Tima" are located at the Riga airport.

 Series “Beach”

 The “Beach” series includes the films “Tomorrow is the Last Day”, “May Be”, “Flight from Moscow”, “Departure before 12”, “La Plage” and “Courchevel”.
+Shorin wrote of the series:

 “The artist does not know the feeling of wanting to go on vacation, because he is always working.
 The constant thirst for rest, on the one hand, is understandable, but on the other hand, it surprises me that people try to relax even after a vacation.
-The creation of this time gradation “from vacation to vacation”, the cyclical nature of life and the expectation of a new cycle when the previous one has not ended are the main themes of this series” – Dmitry Shorin.
+The creation of this time gradation “from vacation to vacation”, the cyclical nature of life and the expectation of a new cycle when the previous one has not ended are the main themes of this series”.